 Denial of Lost Wage Benefits

 If the foregoing reasons are not justification enough, keep in mind that private health insurance requires a co-pay.
 Of course, the amount of your co-pay depends on your coverage.
 However, with substantial work-related injuries, this amount can become sizeable.
-This is especially the case if you have to visit multiple doctors over and over again (requiring you to pay lots of small co-pays).
+This is especially the case if you have to visit multiple doctors over-and-over again (requiring your to pay lots of small co-pays).
 Similarly, if surgical intervention is recommended, it carries a much larger co-pay than a normal doctor's visit.

 To receive treatment through a worker's compensation carrier for the injuries you sustained on the job, you have to comply with certain rules and requirements.
 One of these requirements involves reporting the accident in a timely manner.
-This and more information regarding Florida workers' compensation laws can be found on the Official Internet Site for Florida Legislature.
-Failure to report an accident or illness can result in you being forever barred from receiving worker's compensation benefits for that injury.
+This, and more information regarding Florida workers' compensation laws can be found, here.
+Failure to report an accident or illness in a timely manner can result in you being forever barred from receiving worker's compensation benefits for that injury.

-You may have heard that receiving treatment through a or confusing.
+You may have heard that receiving treatment through a worker's compensation carrier is difficult or confusing.
 It can indeed be somewhat trying.
-It is also not uncommon for a worker's compensation insurance carrier to attempt to mislead an injured worker about the nature of the benefits they are entitled to.
-This is one of the main reasons why those injured on the job are encouraged to speak with a personal injury attorney about their work-related accident.
+It is also not uncommon for a worker's compensation carrier to attempt to mislead an injured worker about the nature of the benefits they are entitled to.
+This is one of the main reasons why those injured on the job are encouraged to speak with a personal injury attorney about their work related accident.

-These companies have legal experts and lawyers working for them around the clock.
+These companies have legal experts and lawyers working for the around the clock.
 They also deal with thousands of cases a year, so they know the ends and outs.
-There is no risk in speaking with an attorney and no fees until they win your case, so you really have nothing to lose and everything to gain by at least consulting with one.
+There is no risk in speaking with an attorney and no fees until they win you case, so you really have nothing to lose and everything to gain by at least consulting with one.

-Contact Dolman Law Group About Your Workers' Comp Benefits
+Contact Dolman Law Group To Learn About Your Workers' Comp Benefits

-Even if you aren't, you have absolutely nothing to lose by attending a free consultation.
-During the meeting, you'll be able to explain your workers’ comp circumstances to an attorney and hear their feedback.
+Even if you aren't sure you want to hire an attorney, you have absolutely nothing to lose by attending a free consultation.
+During the meeting, you'll be able to explain your circumstances to an attorney and hear their feedback.
 You're also free to ask questions about your rights and benefits.